Skip to main content

 Key Research Areas:

-• Microbiome Engineering: Designing soil and gut microbiomes to enhance fertility, nutrient cycling, plant growth, and human health.
+• Microbiome engineering soil to improve soil fertility, nutrient cycling, plant growth, and human health